-It seems to me that the hundreds of millions now addicted to “celebrity” are addicted to a heroin of the soul.
-Like heroin, “celebrity” must be taken in ever increasing doses to fill a hole in the user’s soul.
+It seems to me that the hundreds of millions now addicted to “celebrity” are addicted to heroin of the soul.
+Like heroin, “celebrity” must be taken in ever-increasing doses to fill a hole in the user’s soul.
 And just like heroin, “celebrity” doesn’t fill anything but only increases the emptiness.
 Which, of course, only increases the need and requires ever larger doses of the illusion; of the shrieking unquiet voices.

 Standing above the Lee graves you can watch their worshipers come and go.
-They leave their tokens and then pose in groups beside the stones for one last photograph of their brush with dead celebrity.
+They leave their tokens and then pose in groups beside the stones for one last photograph of their brush with a dead celebrity.

 You might even bring a book and, opening it to a remembered passage, read,

 That rounds the mortal temples of a king